Book Design Made Simple

 Coming up with a great book title is very important, and it takes some imagination and marketing savvy.
 We know a good title when we see one, but we’re not experts, so we’ll offer you some helpful articles:

-• How to Write a Good Book Title from the balancecareers
+- How to Come Up with a Book Title from Leaders Press

-• How to Craft Effective Book Titles (& Subtitles) from Friesens Press
+- How to Craft Effective Book Titles (& Subtitles) from Friesenpress

 Background color or image